arkanmgerges/cafm.api/README.md

 Also you can change the port above to be any port that you want to use.
 Also the api will service requests on http://localhost:8000/v1 if you want to use other clients like [Postman](https://www.postman.com/) and [Insomnia](https://insomnia.rest/)

+##### Running API (with docker compose)
+**1 - Modify the environment variables**
+In the `.pkg/local/docker/Dockerfile` use the variables that you get from the infra (see [here](https://github.com/DigitalMOB2/cafm.infra))

+**2 - Build the image and run the services**
+Run `docker-compose -f .pkg/local/docker/docker-compose.yaml -p cafm-api up` from the root of this repository

+**3 - Stop/Run the services**
+To stop the services, run `docker-compose -f .pkg/local/docker/docker-compose.yaml -p cafm-api stop`
+To start the services, run `docker-compose -f .pkg/local/docker/docker-compose.yaml -p cafm-api start`